Kac1509/ZebrafishClassifier/README.md

   ├── Requirements.txt                  # Requirements

+Some of these folder are generated once the main program is executed

-### Scripts Structure
+### Scripts Structure (.py files)
 ├── CNN_Model.py
-This file is contains all of the required functions for generating our CNN model.
-The parameters of the model are defined and set.
+This file contains all of the required functions for generating our CNN model.
+The parameters of the model are defined and set here.
 These user-defined parameters consists of the input size, dropout rate, learning rate, number of nodes, pre-trained model, activation function, loss function and optimizer.
-Model configuration, compilation and execution is located in this file Each time a model is trained, the paritions for each genotype is first saved into its respective train and validation folder.
+Model configuration, compilation and execution is located in this file Each time a model is trained, the paritions for each genotype is first saved into their respective train and validation folders.

 ├── DataVisualization.py
 All data visulatization and plotting functions are located in this file.
 First plot is to